Frequently asked questions

 Red & Green cards for driving abroad?

 Green card In by far the most countries, you no longer need to bring along the Green Card.
-The Green Card is proof that you have liability insurance on your car, but nowadays it is enough to just have a licence plate on the car, when you are driving within the EU, including the EEA countries Norway, Croatia, Switzerland, Iceland and Andorra.
+The Green Card is proof that you have liability insurance on your car, but nowadays it is enough to just have a license plate on the car, when you are driving within the EU, including the EEA countries Norway, Croatia, Switzerland, Iceland and Andorra.

 Exceptions: You must bring the Green card along to the countries below: